 The new version of the Geneva accounting system must be set up with the latest data from the production system and components must be retested before the go-live date.
 After the go-live date, the old version of Geneva will be set as read only, and the new version will be used as the production system.
 Though, you should have a rollback plan to go back to the old version in case of any unforeseen issues.

-The process of upgrading Geneva can be arduous and time consuming given the amount of work that needs to be done.
+The process of upgrading Geneva accounting system can be arduous and time consuming given the amount of work that needs to be done.
 However, if you follow a well-defined plan and a scientific method to upgrade based on the guidelines above, the journey can be seamless.